tgherzog/wbg-catalog-manual/index.md

 In addition, the DAQ team will need:

-* Your data, or information about how to access the data
+* The data itself, or information about how to access the data
 * The Bank unit sponsoring the data
 * The staff member serving as point of contact.
 Typically this person is an expert on the dataset's subject matter.
 * Any additional relevant background information, such as supporting documents, methodologies, etc.